grahamegrieve/ClinicArrivals/documentation.md

 Start the provided DLL.
 This connects to the relevant PMS autoamtically and starts a FHIR interface.
 The interface start function returns both the port that the FHIR server is running on, and also a GUID that must be used for making phone calls

+Alternatively, the PMS may provide it's own API that implements this interface

 ## Querying for appointments